 Tip: If you want to share a subfolder you need to follow the same process, but also share the parent folder(s).

-1. Navigate to the folder you're sharing.
+1. In new Outlook, navigate to the folder you're sharing.

 2. Right-click the folder and choose Sharing and permissions.